 You and your personal injury lawyer in Charleston will review your claim type first.
 Your claim might involve any of the following:

-Vehicle Accidents – A car crash, motorcycle accident, or truck collision can be a devastating and confusing life event.
-A lawyer can sort through the mess to ensure that you get a full settlement from your insurer—or fight back if they refuse to pay.
+- Vehicle Accidents – A car crash, motorcycle accident, or truck collision can be a devastating and confusing life event.
+A lawyer can sort through the mess so that you get a full settlement from your insurer—or fight back if they refuse to pay.

-Defective Products – We trust the products we use every day to be safe and reliable.
+- Defective Products – We trust the products we use every day to be safe and reliable.
 Some, however, might injure us even when used correctly.
-Your lawyer can help you determine who’s responsible, whether the issue involved a problem with labeling, design, or manufacturing.
+Your lawyer can help you properly determine product liability, whether the issue involved a problem with labeling, design, or manufacturing.

 Many other accident types can lead to personal injury claims.
-If you’ve been hurt and someone else was at fault, chances are good that you’ve got a viable claim on your hands.
+If you’ve been hurt and someone else was at fault, chances are you have a viable claim on your hands.

 Before you’re ready to file, you’ll need to know more than just your claim type.
 You’ll also need to know the types of damages you could seek and what they’re worth.
 Your lawyer can help you calculate the monetary value of every damage you’ve suffered because of someone else’s negligence.

-One of the first types of damages you’ll encounter are your economic damages.
+One of the first types of damage you’ll encounter is economic damage.
 These cover the damages to your property and yourself that cost you financially.
-For example, a car crash victim might seek damages for their property damage, medical bills, and lost wages if they weren’t able to return to work for some time.
+For example, a car crash victim might seek damages for their property damage, medical bills, and lost wages if they were not able to return to work for some time.